-For incidents that have been identified as bullying the following procedures need to be in place.
+For incidents that have been identified as bullying the following procedures are in place.

-- Adults need to ensure that they are sensitive to the child or young person experiencing the bullying.
-This may include taking on board feedback from the child or young person and ensuring they are aware of what will happen next. - Adults need to share with the child(ren) and young people the impact their bullying behaviour is having on the other child(ren) and young people. - Consider and implement agreed interventions involving children and young people and staff and parents/carers. - Ensure all involved are kept informed of the on-going situation until it has been resolved. - It would be good practice to reflect on each incident and the way that it has been responded to by those involved to inform future practice.
+- Adults need to ensure that they are sensitive to all the children involved in the bullying incident.
+This may include taking on board feedback from the child or young person and ensuring they are aware of what will happen next.
+Children exhibiting bullying behaviour are usually subject to other external circumstances, there are reasons for their behaviour. - Adults need to share with the child(ren) and young people the impact their bullying behaviour is having on the other child(ren) and young people. - Consider and implement agreed interventions involving children and young people and staff and parents/carers.

+- Ensure all involved are kept informed of the on-going situation until it has been resolved. - It would be good practice to reflect on each incident and the way that it has been responded to by those involved in order to inform future practice.